The Power of Joy and Feelings in Business – especially right now.

 Gratitude for each other and for what every person does; gratitude for the work they do and the difference they make; gratitude for a boss who cares and creates a great environment; gratitude for the challenges as they are such wonderful chances to grow; gratitude for change and the opportunities it brings; gratitude for a workplace that encourages diversity and helps everyone feel included; gratitude for a workplace that is fun and encourages laughter; gratitude for your team and the connection and relationships you create – basically gratitude for everything!

 Gratitude is the master re-framer.
 If you consciously choose gratitude (a feeling!) everything changes.
+It is impossible to have a heart full of misery and a heart full of gratitude at the same time.

 For every person you have a challenge with, find something about them for which to be grateful.
 Be grateful for kindness at work.
 Be grateful for difficult situations because they teach you stuff!
 Be grateful for bosses who challenge you – they teach you to grow and develop.
 Be grateful for any work you have or the job you have and do it to the very best level you can.
 Start off every meeting with people talking about things for which they are grateful since you last met – watch how it transforms your meetings.
+Even be grateful for zoom meetings – at least you can see your colleagues even if you can’t touch them or connect physically.

 We have so much to be grateful for every day.